 We have all seen this scenario: a large truck breaks down out on the road causing a traffic backup that could last hours.
 This is very frustrating to other motorists, but can be an absolute nightmare for a truck driver.
 Knowing what to do if your truck breaks down will help you get back on your wheels faster and deliver your cargo on time.

 You can reduce the chances of a breakdown through preventative maintenance.
 Pre-route, on-route, and post-trip checks of the entire vehicle will help you notice any mistakes before you leave the depot.
 Conducting these checks during the day will make it easy for you to get the repairs you need quickly.

-However, a truck may break down regardless, and it is important to know some tips for handling a big rig breakdown so you keep to your schedule.
+However, If your truck breaksdown, it’s important to know some tips for handling a big rig breakdown so you can stay on schedule.